The Dresden Files characters: Margaret Gwendolyn LeFay McCoy Dresden

 Margaret Dresden is Harry Dresden and Thomas Raith's mother.
 She was the daughter of Ebenezar McCoy, as well as his apprentice, but she rebelled against him and the White Council and ran off.
 She lived with and was enthralled by Lord Raith, later giving birth to Thomas.
 She eventually escaped Lord Raith, met Malcolm Dresden, fell in love, and married him.
 She died while giving birth to Harry due to an entropy curse cast by Lord Raith (her death curse made him unable to feed).

 In Blood Rites, she makes an appearance via soulgaze shared by Harry Dresden and his half-brother Thomas Raith.

 It is revealed in Turn Coat that the reason the Council considered her dangerous was because she wanted to revamp the Laws of Magic to embrace concepts of political justice, particularly in intervening in mortal political affairs by force of magic, rather than simply limiting the use of power and forbid dark magic.
 She was well known to the Wardens as someone who made a point of getting as close as possible to breaking the Laws as she could without actually committing a transgression.
 She was also described as being "brilliant, erratic, passionate, committed, idealistic, talented, charming, insulting, bold, incautious, arrogant... and short-sighted".
 It is also hinted that she had a habit of mouthing off, even when it put her in danger.
 In this she is not unlike her son, although Margaret seems to have been far more reckless in her approach.
 Margaret seemed to have a lot in common with the 1960s hippies in her way of thinking, especially about authority and politics.

 Some of her abilities are also detailed; Captain Anastasia Luccio states that Margaret knew more ways through the Nevernever than anyone she had ever met, before or since, and that her many contacts with the Fey was the reason everyone called her "le Fay", which signifies "the faerie".
-In Changes, Harry's godmother Lea returns to Harry a gem of Margaret's that acts as a "map" to the ways through the Nevernever.
+In Changes, Harry's godmother Lea gives him a ruby containing all of Margaret's knowledge about the Ways, shortcuts through the Nevernever that connect key points in the mortal world.

 In Peace Talks, it's hinted that she and Lara had some mutual trust towards each other as Lara mentioned that she entrusted Thomas in her care once when she visited McCoy.